MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

 In this task, you'll assign preset security policies for Exchange Online Protection (EOP) and Microsoft Defender for Office 365 in the Microsoft 365 security portal.

-1. Sign in to the **WIN1** virtual machine using the provided credentials.
+1. Sign in to the **WIN1** virtual machine as Admin using the provided credentials.

 1. Open **Microsoft Edge** browser and navigate to **Microsoft Defender XDR** at `https://security.microsoft.com`.